Coffee Cup Revolution

 Every week, 2.6 million coffee cups are thrown away in Vancouver, in addition to unknown amounts of plastic and polystyrene foam cups.
 These cups (and their accompanying lids and sleeves) make up about a quarter of the litter on city streets, parks, and in other public spaces.

-Today in B.C., between 75 and 90 per cent of refundable cans and bottles are being recycled, and the Coffee Cup Revolution is our way of showing the city, region, and province that the same is possible for coffee cups.
+In 2016, 78 per cent of refundable cans and bottles are being recycled, and the Coffee Cup Revolution is our way of showing the city, region, and province that the same is possible for coffee cups.

 Binners are ready and willing to help with separating and returning coffee cups the same way they do with other containers.
 But without an incentive to do so, they simply can't afford to free up space in their bags and carts.